 pass 0 to use the default for any one of these

-doseScale - Amount by which to scale the critical and optimal doses; it should include the factor of 0.8 for 200 instead of 300 kV
+doseScale - Amount by which to scale the critical dose; it should include the factor of 0.8 for 200 instead of 300 kV

 ctf - Array to fill with filter